-While Medicare is a great benefit to persons 65 and older, it does not cover all medical costs - deductibles, copayments, and long-term care, for example.
-Medicare Part home health care.
-The current cost of Medicare Part B is about \$105 per month for most people, although some may pay more.
-In addition to Medicare Parts A and B, many retirees buy Medigap policies for uncovered services like dental and vision care and drugs.
-Depending upon on where you live and the policy you choose, you can pay on average between \$140 and \$196 per month.
-Medicare, private insurance, and/or Medicaid pays for only about 88 percent of retirees' overall health care expenses.
+While Medicare is a great benefit to people 65 and older, it does not cover all medical costs - deductibles, copayments, and long-term care, for example.
+Medicare Part A covers hospital care only.
+Medicare Part B, an additional insurance you will be offered when you turn 65, covers doctors' services, outpatient hospital care, and things like physical and occupational therapy and some home health care.
+The current cost of Medicare Part B is about \$170 per month for most people, although some may pay more.
+In addition to Medicare Parts A and B, many retirees buy a Medicare Supplement Insurance policy also called Medigap, a private health insurance that supplements Medicare.
+It helps pay some of the health care costs that Medicare doesn't cover, including copayment, coinsurance, and deductibles.
+While prices vary by age and where you live, the average cost for the most popular level of coverage (Medigap Plan G) is \$118 per month.
+Because there can be big differences in the cost, it's important to ask how an insurance company prices its policies and compare.
+Medicare, private insurance, and/or Medicaid pays for only about 87 percent of retirees' overall health care expenses.